SymfonyCasts/design-patterns/sfcasts/cor-sf-config-and-nullobject.md

 which is inside any handler.
 What we need to do is remove the `if` and call the next handler *directly*. *Easy peasy*.
 Create a new handler class and call it `NullHandler`.
 Make it implement the `XpBonusHandlerInterface` and hold "Option" + "Enter" to implement the methods.
-And now... *nothing*!
 The `setNext()` method returns nothing, so we can leave it empty, but the `handle()` method returns an `int`.
 When you find a method that returns something, you should always ask yourself how the value is being used.
 The